 3M ESPE Imprint 4 VPS Impression Material

-This is one in a series of quarterly newsletters updating dentists on selected specialties in dentistry.
-Information presented is aggregated and summarized from previously published materials, each item attributed to its publication of origin.
-This issue of JADA Specialty Scan focuses on prosthodontics, the first in the series on this topic for 2016.
-Other Specialty Scan issues are devoted to endodontics, orthodontics, oral pathology, oral and maxillofacial radiology and periodontics.
+JADA+ Specialty Scans and JADA+ Scans are quarterly newsletters updating dentists on the latest research in selected specialties and disciplines in dentistry.
+ADA Publishing and the consulting editors from the represented specialties and disciplines aggregate and summarize research from previously published materials, each item attributed to its publication of origin.
+JADA+ Scan specialties and disciplines include endodontics, oral pathology, orthodontics, pediatric dentistry, periodontics, prosthodontics, radiology, cosmetic/esthetic and osseointegration.
 The ADA has engaged the specialty organizations in these areas as well as its own Science Institute and Division of Legal Affairs to assist with these newsletters.
-We welcome your feedback on this and all Specialty Scan issues.
+View past issues here.